Leprechaun817/clio/python/readme.md

 You can now register your application's options and commands on the parser instance as explained below.

-Once the required options and commands have been registered, call the parser's `.parse()` method to process the application's command line arguments.
+Once the required options and commands have been registered, call the parser's `parse()` method to process the application's command line arguments.

     parser.parse()